ryanmcalister/unotes/README.md

 #### Copy and Paste

 - You may not always get the desired results when pasting directly into the WYSIWYG editor.
 In some cases it may be best to paste into the raw markdown view.
+- You can paste into the WYSIWYG editor as plain text if the shift key is down.
+This can be done by adding an additional keybinding in `vscode` for `paste`. (e.g. '`CTRL + SHIFT + v`')

 #### CodeBlocks